acelonoracle/acelon-sdk/README.md

 constructor(options: AcurastOracleSDKOptions)
 ```

-- `options.wssUrls`: Array of WebSocket URLs to connect to the Acurast processors.
+- `options.wssUrls`: (Optional) Array of WebSocket URLs to connect to the Acurast processors.
 - `options.oracles`: (Optional) Array of processor public keys.
 These have to be public keys of processors that are running the AcurastOracleService.
+By default it will use the public keys from the AcurastOracleService.
 - `options.timeout`: (Optional) Timeout in milliseconds for the requests.
+Default: 10 seconds.
 - `options.logging`: (Optional) Enable or disable logs.
 Default: false.
 - `options.errorThreshold`: (Optional) Value from 0 to 1 that determines the percentage of oracles that have to respond with the same error for it to be thrown by the sdk.
+Default: 0.333.

 #### Methods